Requesting Books and Articles

 Where do I pick up the items?

 Students may pick up items at the Access Services desk.
-Faculty and staff have the option of requesting office delivery--select this choice when you place your request.
+Faculty and staff have the option of requesting office delivery--please indicate this on the request form when you place your request.

 Are there times when interlibrary loan service is unavailable?